mecid/mecid.github.io/_posts/2024-08-06-customizing-windows-in-swiftui.md

 }
 ```

 As you can see in the example above, we use the *defaultWindowPlacement* view modifier to tune the placement.
-The *defaultWindowPlacement* view modifier takes the closure and returns an instance of the *WindowPlacement* type.
+The *defaultWindowPlacement* view modifier takes the closure returning an instance of the *WindowPlacement* type.
 The *WindowPlacement* type defines the *Position* type, allowing us to control which edge to place a window on.

 > To learn more about windows on visionOS, take a look at my ["Introducing SwiftUI on visionOS"](/2024/01/23/introducing-swiftui-on-visionOS/) post.